TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT.md

 # Xiaomi Redmi 9A/9i/9AT
 ![](https://i.imgur.com/5YVQScz.png)

-Currently this device only have 2 working recovery, TWRP LR and PitchBlack Recovery.
+Currently this device only have 2 working custom recovery, TWRP LR and PitchBlack Recovery.

 # Requirements
 * Stock recovery